-Q. If I submit my proxy form prior to the meeting, how will my shares be voted?
+Q. If I submit my proxy form or VIF prior to the meeting, how will my shares be voted?

-A. Your shares will be voted as you instruct on the proxy form.
-If you properly complete and return your proxy form but do not specify how you wish the votes to be cast, your shares will be voted as your proxyholder sees fit.
-If neither you nor your proxyholder gives specific instructions, your shares will be voted as follows:
+A. Voting by proxy means you are giving someone else the authority to attend the meeting and vote on your behalf.
+Simply follow the instructions provided on your proxy form or voting instruction form ("VIF") in order to ensure it is properly completed.
+Once completed, submit your proxy form or VIF using one of the methods shown in the next section.
+Your shares will be voted as you instruct on the proxy form or VIF.
+If you properly complete and return your proxy form or VIF but do not specify how you wish the votes to be cast, your shares will be voted as your proxyholder or appointee gives specific instructions, your shares will be voted as follows: